 School recruiters expect candidates to have visited before putting in an application.
 They will be observing you as you go round the school, especially noting how you relate to pupils and staff.
 This will also help you to decide if it's the right school for you.
 Refer to the visit and why you want to work with them in your application, ideally in the cover letter.

+In common with other CV's a teaching CV should be clear, easy to read and well structured.
 To make your teaching CV stand out begin with a targeted personal profile of three to four sentences.
 Some schools or agencies use a targeted personal profile of 300 words, without the whole CV.
 This helps the reader to decide if they are going to take your application further.
 Where possible, include a reference quote.
 School recruiters are busy people so get your work experience on the front page so they can see what you are bringing to their organisation.

 Throughout your teaching CV, highlight the qualifications and experience you've gained, including: